dbsoft/dwindows/readme.txt

     2000: Visual Studio 2005.
 Remove -DAEROGLASS from CFLAGS.
         Should run on 2000 and later, no Aero, Notifications, WebView2 and oldsockpipe() on all versions.
+C++: Recommends a C++11 compatible compiler.
+    MacOS: PowerPC GCC 6 from Tiger Brew.
+           Intel Apple Clang from Xcode 4.1 or later.
+           Apple Silicon any supported Apple Clang.
+    Windows: Visual Studio 2015, recent Clang-cl or MingW32.
+    Linux/FreeBSD: GCC 4.8.1  or Clang 3.3 recommended.
+    OS/2: GCC 9.2 from Bitwise Works.

+    If you build with a pre-C++11 compiler features will be disabled, and you may ended up building an extremely simplified sample application instead of the full one.

 Known problems: